mitsuba-renderer/mitsuba3/docs/src/getting_started/variants.rst

   .. subfigend::
      :label: fig-cbox-spectral

-  Note that Mitsuba still generates RGB output images by default even when if spectral mode is active.
+  Note that Mitsuba still generates RGB output images by default even when spectral mode is active.
 It is also important to note that many existing Mitsuba scenes only specify RGB color information.
 Spectral Mitsuba can still render such scenes -- in this case, it determines plausible smooth spectra